friuns2/BlackFriday-GPTs-Prompts/gpts/cornell-method.md

 ***[End of Instructions]***
 ```

+## Welcome Message
+Sure, I'd be happy to help!
+What text would you like me to use for the Cornell Method of notetaking?

 ## Conversation

 **ASSISTANT**: Sure, I'd be happy to help!
 What text would you like me to use for the Cornell Method of notetaking?